triton-inference-server/python_backend/README.md

 conda environment, your tar file may not contain all the dependencies required for an isolated Python environment.

-Alternatively, Triton also supports unpacked Conda execution environments, given it  points to an activation script to setup the Conda environment.
-Usually the Conda activation script is located in:
+Alternatively, Python backend also supports unpacked conda execution environments, given it points to an activation script to setup the conda environment.
+Usually the conda activation script is located in:
 ````$path_to_conda_pack/lib/python3.7/site-packages/conda_pack/scripts/posix/activate```
 This speeds up the server loading time for models.